Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Framework for Evaluation

 \subsection{Semi-Synthetic Dataset Generation}

-The method for generating a semi-synthetic dataset can be arbitrarily complex, however, for simplicity and clarity, we generate our datasets according to a simplified model of the universe; \new{where all confounding is present in the text, and} where there are only two types of people, \texttt{class 1} and \texttt{class 2} (Fig.~\ref{fig:causal_graph}).
+While the method for generating a semi-synthetic dataset can be arbitrarily complex, we seek the simplest approach which is able to identify and explain where existing methods fail.
+We generate our datasets according to a simplified model of the universe; where all confounding is present in the text, and where there are only two types of people, \texttt{class 1} and \texttt{class 2} (Fig.~\ref{fig:causal_graph}).
 In the context of mental health, for example, these two classes could simply be people who struggle with depression (\texttt{class 1}), and those who don't (\texttt{class 2}).
 If models struggle on even this simple two-class universe, as we find, then it is highly unlikely they will perform better in the more complex real world.
 In this universe, the user's (latent) class determines the probability of treatment and outcome conditioned on treatment.
 Dependent on class, but independent of treatment and outcome is the user's comment history, which contains both synthetic and real posts that are input to the model to produce propensity scores.
+As such, the comment history is an observed proxy for the \texttt{class} confounder.

-We produce each dataset using a generative process (\sect\ref{appendix:generation_figure}).
-For each task, we start with the same collection of real world user histories from public Reddit profiles.
-We randomly assign (with .5/.5 probability) each user to \texttt{class 1} or \texttt{class 2}.
+We produce each dataset using a generative process, as shown in Fig.~\ref{fig:assignment}.
+For each task, we start with the same collection of real world user histories from public Reddit \new{or Twitter} profiles.
+We randomly assign an equal number of users to \texttt{class 1} and \texttt{class 2}.
 Into each profile, we insert synthetic posts using a function $f_n$ for $\texttt{class }n$ specific to each task, described in \sect\ref{sec:tasks}.
-We assign binary treatments (conditioned on class) and binary outcomes (conditioned on class and treatment) according to a known probability distribution (\sect\ref{appendix:generation_figure}).
+We assign binary treatments (conditioned on class) and binary outcomes (conditioned on class and treatment) according to a known probability distribution (Fig.~\ref{fig:assignment}).
 These outcomes and treatments could represent anything of interest, and they need not be binary.